atxtechbro/flightradar24/CONTRIBUTING.md

 1. It is passing CI.
 2. It has been approved by at least one maintainer.
 If it was a maintainer who opened the PR, only an additional maintainer can approve it.
 ```

-Please replace `325-add-japanese-localisation` with the actual branch name related to the issue you're working on.
-Also, replace `git@github.com:atxtechbro/flightradar24.git` with the actual URL of your repository.